Harnessing the energy out of water and waste

 The BioGNVAL industrial demonstrator, installed on the SIAAP’s downstream purification site in Valenton, is the first of its kind in France to reuse the biogas from the treatment of wastewater as liquid biofuel (bioLNG), a renewable energy that is easy to store and transport.
 This biogas reuse solution consists of purifying the biogas, then liquefying it using cryogenic technology that divides its volume by 1,000.
 The resulting bioLNG (or liquefied biomethane) is made of almost 100% methane.

-The BioGNVAL project has now demonstrated that we can produce a clean fuel that does not emit any fine particles, makes 50% less noise and cuts CO2 emissions by 90% compared with a diesel engine, from our wastewater.
-The BioGNVAL industrial demonstrator can treat almost 120 Nm3/h of biogas, to produce one tonne/day of bioLNG, or the equivalent of two full tanks for a heavy good vehicle.
+The BioGNVAL project has now demonstrated that we can produce a clean fuel that does not emit any fine particles, makes 50% less noise and cuts CO2 emissions by 90% compared with a diesel The BioGNVAL project has demonstrated that we can produce a clean fuel that does not emit any fine particles, makes 50% less noise and cuts CO2 emissions by 90% compared with a diesel engine, all from our wastewater.
+The BioGNVAL industrial demonstrator can treat almost 120 Nm3/h of biogas, to produce one ton/day of bioLNG, or the equivalent of two full tanks for a heavy vehicle.
 Tests have shown that the wastewater produced by 100,000 inhabitants could produce enough bioLNG to fuel 20 buses or 20 trucks.